TangliziGit/Chatroom/README.md

 # chatroom
-A light chatroom practice project used flask, mongodb and jQuery
+A simple chatroom practice project used flask and jQuery, based on websocket

 # How to run it
 ```